RedisGrafana/grafana-redis-datasource/README.md

 ## Feedback

-We love ot hear from users, developers and the whole community interested by this plugin.
-Here are various ways to get in touch with us:
+We love to hear from users, developers and the whole community interested by this plugin.
+These are various ways to get in touch with us:
 - Ask a question, request a new feature and file a bug with [GitHub issues](https://github.com/RedisTimeSeries/grafana-redis-datasource/issues/new).
 - Star the repository to show your support.